TobiCode/SelfDrivinCarTobi/README.md

  In the first picture you can already see the important Game Objects on the left side and what scripts are used by the Car GameObject.
  <br>

-The Car Game OBject contains 4 Scripts:
+The Car Game Object contains 4 Scripts:
 <ul>
   <li> The CarControll Script: enables the moovement of the car, interacts with the other scripts aswell and somehow defines the lifecycle and doings of the car (autonomousMode, CollisionHandling, Init InformationHandling, ...)
   </li>